jsun51/Colosseum-Survival-AI-Monte-Carlo-Tree-Search/README.md

 until a time limit of 1.8 seconds is reached.
 In each iteration, our tree policy selects a node to simulate.
 Then, our default policy simulates the game to the end by starting from that node and taking random moves on behalf of both players until the end of the game is reached.
-The data from the simulation is then back-propagated throughout the tree.
+The data from the simulation is then back-propagated throughout the tree.
 Once the time limit is reached, the child with the highest ratio of wins to total games simulated is returned.
 Our tree policy expands the first entry in the list of possible moves if the node currently being considered has not yet been fully expanded.
 Otherwise,